This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Thanks to some kind of Πανηγύρι (celebration) taking place upon our arrival the area around the church was quite busy so we didn’t get a chance to explore much of its interior.
 Instead, we headed behind the church where narrow path branches to the right and descends down towards Palaia Penteli.

-In conclusion, Mount Penteli was a surprisingly pleasant place for hiking.
-And even if this whole hike over the windswept peak of Mount Penteli sounds like too much (even though it’s not) there are shorter but equally pretty walks to try.
-The climb from Palaia Penteli to the Agioi Asomatoi church or the circle hike connecting Dionysos, the forest chapels above and the open air museum would make for a perfect afternoon walk.
+In conclusion, Mount Pentelicus was a surprisingly pleasant place for hiking.
+And even if this whole hike over the windswept peak of Mount Pentelicus sounds like too much (even though it’s not) there are shorter but equally pretty walks to try.
+The climb from Palaia Penteli to the Agioi Asomatoi church or the circle hike connecting Dionysos, the forest chapels above and the open-air museum would make for a perfect afternoon walk.